Best Summer Jobs for Premeds & How to Find Them

 • Assisting physicians by preparing instruments, sterilizing equipment, and taking medical notes

-There is also a strong demand for MAs across the country, and there are often minimal requirements.
-Although some states do require licensing or coursework, most do not, meaning there is a low barrier of entry for this role.
+There is also strong demand for MAs across the country, and requirements are often minimal.
+Although some states require licensing or coursework, most don’t, making the barrier to entry low for this role.

 By being able to pursue this role in any setting, you can build a more cohesive personal narrative for your med school application and demonstrate a varied and rich clinical experience.